dzove855/syntaxchecker-slack-bot/README.md

 ### Using:

-The token should be set in $HOME/.SCRIPTNAME
+The token should be set in $HOME/.SCRIPTNAME.token
+The mandir should be set in $HOME/.SCRIPTNAME.mandir (do not forget final slash)

 To use the bot in slack run this as message:
 #sh: CODE